 For some natural or ‘flavour free’ toothpastes, this article, Salicylate Free Toothpaste, may have some useful suggestions (salicylates are aspirin-like chemicals, present in botanicals, especially mint, which some are sensitive to).

-You may also like to consider a natural tooth powder, such as the Georganics Natural Toothpowder — just mineral salts, earth, tartaric acid and vitamin E.
+You may also like to consider a natural tooth powder, such as Uncle Harry’s Unscented Tooth Powder, which is just chalk, salt and mustard seed powder.

 Problem Skin